oracle-quickstart/oci-ai-blueprints/GETTING_STARTED_README.md

    - Give your stack a **name** (e.g., _oke-stack_).
    - Select the **compartment** where you want OCI AI Blueprints deployed.
    - Provide any additional parameters (such as node size, node count) according to your preferences.
+      - If you'd like to deploy the OKE cluster with no public endpoint into your own private network setup, visit [this doc](./docs/advanced/deploying_blueprints_to_private_networks/README.md).
 3. Click **Next**, then **Create**, and finally choose **Run apply** to provision your cluster.
 4. Monitor the progress in **Resource Manager → Stacks**.
 Once the status is **Succeeded**, you have a functional VCN and an OKE cluster ready to host OCI AI Blueprints.